The EU and Russia recognise each other as key partners on the international scene and cooperate on a number of issues of mutual interest.

 There are numerous opportunities for Russian individuals and institutions to benefit from the EU-Russia educational cooperation.
 As well as opportunities to study in Europe, venues and activites accross Russia offer exposure to European issues.
 These include:

 Official website: www.eu-studyweeks.ru

 The EU is committed to the promotion of human rights and fundamental freedoms all over the world.
 The EU regards the full respect of human rights as vital to the long-term social and political stability of any country.

-Supporting Russia’s transition to an open society based on the rule of law and the respect for human rights is central to EU-Russia relations.
-The EU is committed to promoting human rights in Russia in a sustained and constructive manner.
+The EU is committed to promoting human rights and the rule of law in Russia in a sustained and constructive manner.

-In many countries around the world, non-governmental actors are working with dedication and bravery, often in difficult conditions, to help ensure the effective protection of human rights and the advancement of democracy.
-Direct work with such organisations is a priority for the European Union.
+In many countries around the world non-governmental actors are working with dedication and bravery, often in difficult conditions, to help ensure the effective protection of human rights and the advancement of democracy.
+Support to such organisations is a priority for the European Union.